Skip to content

 Sweden

 Discover a country where nature is always close, shaping culture, traditions, and everyday life.
-In Sweden, modern cities meet endless forests, wide-open landscapes, and more than 90,000 lakes.
+In Sweden, modern cities exists alongside forests, open landscapes, and more than 90,000 lakes.
 In the north of Sweden, the midnight sun brightens summer nights, while winter skies are lit by the northern lights.

-Swedes value balance in life: between work and leisure, city and wilderness, tradition and innovation.
+Life in Sweden is often described through balance, between work and leisure, city and outdoor environments, tradition and innovation.
 A simple “fika” with coffee and cinnamon buns is just as much a part of daily life as leadership in sustainability, design, and technology.

-From the capital Stockholm, spread across 14 islands, to the Arctic north of Lapland and the smaller towns in between, Sweden is a country of contrasts.
-Its history stretches from Viking heritage and long-standing traditions like Midsummer to modern innovation and creativity.
+From the capital Stockholm, built across 14 islands, to the northern regions and the many towns in between, Sweden is a country of contrasts.
+Its history stretches from Viking heritage and seasonal traditions such as Midsummer to modern innovation and creativity.

-Sport and outdoor life are a natural part of life in Sweden, and we look forward to welcoming you to the FISU World Forum 2026.
+Sport and outdoor activity are woven into everyday life, making Sweden a natural place to meet around student sport, education and exchange.
+We look forward to welcoming you to the FISU World Forum 2026.

 Östersund

-Östersund has a long tradition of hosting international sports events, including the Biathlon World Cup and the Ski World Cup, attracting athletes and spectators from around the world.
+The city has a long tradition of hosting international sports events, including the Biathlon World Cup and the Ski World Cup, and regularly welcomes people from around the world.

 Photo Goran Strand